 The Whitsunday Islands are part of The Great Barrier Reef marine park and offer the best fringing reef snorkelling in the world, you would be crazy not to jump under the surface at least once!

-Before you set off, here are a few snorkelling tips to consider:
+Before you set off, here are a few snorkelling tips and safety guidelines to consider:

 Almost every charterer who joins us at Whitsunday Rent A Yacht will ask the question, “Where are the best places to snorkel in the Whitsundays?”
-Depending on the season, weather conditions, wind direction or tide, my answer to that question might vary.
-However, for those who want to experience snorkelling while on your charter, I’ve created a list of my favourite sites to include on your itinerary.
+Depending on the season, weather conditions, wind direction or tide, our answer to that question might vary, but luckily there are many different snorkelling options around the Whitsundays.

 In our opinion, Langford Island is the best place to snorkel in the Whitsundays.
 It offers some very pretty, very accessible coral reef, adjacent to the sand spit itself.
 You can enjoy snorkelling right off the beach, with the best areas to explore sitting in close to the island.
 This makes it the perfect location to snorkel or simply relax on the sand.
 Ensure that you have secured your vessel to one of the public mooring buoys; drive your dinghy carefully to the beach and observe the reef protection markers.